makerdao/governance-manual/parameter-index/debt-auction/param-initial-lot-size.md

 ## Trade-offs

-A small Debt Auction Initial Lot Size would result in auctions having to be restarted ("kicked") many times before they become interesting to keepers.
+A small Debt Auction Initial Lot Size would result in auctions having to be restarted ("`kick`ed") many times before they become interesting to keepers.
 This would result in the protocol remaining undercollateralized for a long period and also result in additional gas costs due to multiple restarts.

 A large Debt Auction Initial Lot Size could result in large amounts of MKR minted if there are insufficient participants in the auctions.
 If there are sufficient participants, however, a sufficiently large Debt Auction Initial Lot Size would ensure that auctions do not need to be restarted multiple times.
 This saves gas costs for keepers and keeps the protocol in an undercollateralized state for a shorter duration.